 Understanding possible side effects is an important part of preparing for any medical procedure.
 Whether you and your doctor have already decided on Gamma Knife radiosurgery for your condition or you are still in the treatment planning process, it’s a great idea to educate yourself on all aspects of the treatment.
 You may not be familiar with Gamma Knife radiosurgery.
-To assist you, the following information will explain more about the procedure, conditions it can treat and what side effects may occur – in particular, headaches and nausea.
+To assist you, the following information will explain more about the procedure, conditions it can treat and any Gamma Knife treatment side effects – in particular, headaches and nausea.

 Understanding Gamma Knife Radiosurgery